-This year, we will unpack several issues related to “diversity and inclusion” in the field of archives.
-We aim to foster an intersectional and respectful conversation, with special attention focused on dismantling racism in the archives field.
+On Sunday, October 22, 2017, AzAA sponsored a day-long symposium, held at the Arizona Historical Society in Tucson, titled Decolonizing the Archives.
+The aim of this event was to unpack several issues related to “diversity and inclusion” in the field of archives.
+The event was successful in fostering an intersectional and respectful conversation, with special attention focused on dismantling racism in the archives field.

 Lae’l Hughes-Watkins is Assistant Professor and University Archivist at Kent State University, where her work includes preserving records of various formats, providing access to materials, working directly with the University records management program, providing reference and instruction, and development of collections, particularly those related to Kent State’s May 4 Collection that documents the 1970 campus shootings.
 Lae’l will discuss the difficulty of archiving culturally sensitive materials; specifically, the challenges of community building while working at a historically white institution.
 At Kent State, she has been a strong advocate for diversifying the archival holdings but faces challenges communicating the level of engagement required to work with underrepresented communities – in her case, donors of color.